AxionSft/TCL-Java/README.md

 click the gradle icon. gradle > forgegradle > SetupDecompWorkspace. wait the procces finish, click refresh icon, and the error will be fixed.

-## Building With Optfine
+## Building With OptiFine

 Today you gonna learn how to build an client!

-!!!!!MAKE SURE TO HAVE OPTFINE INSTALLED!!!!!
+!!!!!MAKE SURE TO HAVE OPTIFINE INSTALLED!!!!!

 follow those step: